COVID-19 vaccines can be a real lifesaver. Read this to know the answers to the common questions and doubts on COVID-19 vaccines.

 There are no special precautions to be followed.
 If the receiver of the vaccine gets any abnormal side effects, they are advised to visit the doctor immediately.

-It is not clear whether COVID-19 vaccine can pass through breast milk to the baby.
-However, many breastfeeding mothers who receive COVID-19 vaccination were successful in developing antibodies for themselves and for their baby.
+Many breastfeeding mothers who received COVID-19 vaccine were successful in developing antibodies for themselves and for their baby.
 Researchers from Harvard, Brigham, and women’s hospital show that breastfeeding mothers and pregnant women had a strong immune response when compared to those who were not pregnant or breastfeeding.
 In addition to this, the placenta and umbilical cord blood were examined, and identified that babies who were given birth by mothers who received vaccines showed an elevated level of immunity.

 Last reviewed at: